-- S.A.L.T. is a student servant leadership team on campus that invites students to serve as leaders to live out the Gospel message through the Concern for the Poor and Social Justice. - S.A.L.T. promotes social action and connect service and charity while building community and having fun through service and fellowship.
-S.A.L.T. engage in programs within the Greater Sacramento Area, the Catholic Diocese of Sacramento, and the Lasallian District of San Francisco. - S.A.L.T. actively support our international Lasallian sisters and brothers, especially our twin school Saint John in Ethiopia.
+S.A.L.T. is a student servant leadership team on campus that invites students to serve as leaders to live out the Gospel message through the Concern for the Poor and Social Justice.
+S.A.L.T. promotes social action and connect service and charity while building community and having fun through service and fellowship.
+S.A.L.T. students work to plan, promote, and execute service opportunities for Christian Brothers students, and helps plan the LSLO monthly donation drives listed above.
+The group also actively supports our international Lasallian sisters and brothers, particularly our twin school St. John Baptist de La Salle in Addis Ababa, Ethiopia.

-Club and Team Outreach: The Christian Service Program approves and promotes student club outreach and activities that are service-related.
-Students have the opportunity to join the Christian Service Student Team, or Service Clubs or participate in community outreach to earn service hours.
+Club and Team Outreach:

+The Christian Service Program approves and promotes student club outreach and activities that are servicerelated.
+Students can join the Social Action Leadership Team, participate in Service Clubs, or participate in community outreach to earn service hours.
 Students who participate in service through their club are expected to commit to their responsibilities throughout the school year.
-The Director of LSLO must approve all student club services.
-Students who would prefer to participate in outreach can carry out such activities as: Oak Park Clean Up, Empty Bowls, Sacramento Food Bank, and St. Baldrick's cancer awareness.
-For any new non-profit/organizations not on an approved list in MobileServe please email Mr. Jaldon, Director of LSLO at mjaldon@cbhs-sacramento.org for approval.
+The Assistant Director of LSLO (Service) must approve all student club services.
+Students who would prefer to participate in outreach can carry out such activities by participating in the following: working at the Loaves & Fishes dining room, food distribution in the area, working at the Sacramento Food Bank, and St. Baldrick's cancer awareness.
+For any new non-profit/organizations not on an approved list in MobileServe, please email Ms. Hanshew, Assistant Director of the LSLO at ehanshew@cbhs-sacramento.org for approval.

-Christian Service Learning: Christian Brothers has a mandatory Christian Service-Learning framework in place that allows students to experience Christian Service.
+Christian Service Learning:

+Christian Brothers has a mandatory Christian Service-Learning framework in place that allows students to experience Christian Service.
 Christian Service-Learning is a teaching method that links service activity to the student's class curriculum.
 Participation in course-specific Christian Service-Learning activities is mandatory, not extracurricular.
 Because the participating class will build its curriculum around service, students will not be given service hours for their class service activity.
-Each teacher grades student participation through reflection on the class activity as well as testing on curricular based material.
-If a student has an excused absence on the day of the service-learning activity their teacher will give the student an alternative date that they must attend.
-If the student does not attend the Christian Service-Learning activity, his/her teacher and the Director of Christian Service must approve any make-up service activity.
+Each teacher grades student participation through reflection on the class activity and testing on curricular-based material.
+If a student has an excused absence on the day of the service-learning activity their teacher will give the student an alternative option to complete the service learning.
+If the student does not participate in the Christian Service-Learning activity, his/her teacher and the Assistant Director of the LSLO for Service must approve any make-up service activity.